sto3014/LRPhotos/README.md

 ### Publishing
 The publish process…
 * imports photos into Photos.app
+    * the file name of the photo will be different from the file name in Lightroom.
+        * The name is set to the photo ID in Lightroom.
+This ID is displayed also in the metadata of Lightroom.
+        * The suffix reflects the format which is used during publishing.
+The suffix is displayed also in the metadata of Lightroom.
 * sets tag
     * LR:&lt;name of LR catalog file>
     * album:&lt;name of collection>